Ahmed4812/iBeacon-Notification/README.md

 # iBeacon-Notification

-This project added on https://github.com/maiconlmotadev/Project22_HS_microlocalizacao where now you can only update by change and send local notification to user upon connecting.
+This project extended on https://github.com/maiconlmotadev/Project22_HS_microlocalizacao Now you will get live distance changes, and get local notification upon connecting to new iBeacon sensor and changes.